lu-harr/pk_puskesmas_framework/README.md

   - ~am now thinking that I would prefer xtable to kable? idk? give it a squizz?~
     - ~recolour ecoconstraints column~ :)
   - ~tables need labels!
 Organise by district instead of catchment type!~
+  - Perhaps there should be a shiny app for navigating all the darn outputs?

 #### FIGURES
   - ~DONE map: superimpose districts masked over predicted risk~